MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-workflow.md

 > [!NOTE]
 >
-> * Currently, generating a deep link to share content to stage in meetings is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+> * Generating a deep link to share content to stage in meetings is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
 > * Deep link to share content to stage in meeting is supported in Teams desktop client only.

 ## Deep link to meeting side panel